Icemonster0/Sdf_Render/README.md

 ---

 ### Running
 You can configure the shader by editing `src/settings.h`.
-There, at the bottom, you should also set the output path.
+There, at the bottom, you should also set the output path and optionally at the top the scene file to be loaded.
 Run `compile.sh` or its equivalent on your system to generate the executable.
+You will need to recompile every time you change `src/settings.h`.